nenadlazarevic/liri-node-app/README.md

 ### NPM node-spotify-api

-We made function fot taking information from npm spotify.
+We made a function for taking information from npm spotify.

-If no song is provided then our program will default to "The Sign" by Ace of Base this is how running code is working.
+If no song is provided then our program will default to "The Sign" by Ace of Base this is how the running code is working.

 ![GitHub Logo](https://github.com/nenadlazarevic/liri-node-app/blob/master/assets/images/spotify.png)